AdobeDocs/experience-platform.en/help/data-science-workspace/models-recipes/import-packaged-recipe-ui.md

 >[!NOTE]
 > In the [Package source files into a Recipe](./package-source-files-recipe.md) tutorial, a Docker URL was provided at the end of building the Retail Sales recipe using Scala (Spark) source files.

-1. Once you are on the *Select source* page, paste the Docker URL corresponding to the packaged recipe built using Scala source files in the *Source URL* field.
+Once you are on the *Select source* page, paste the Docker URL corresponding to the packaged recipe built using Scala source files in the *Source URL* field.
 Next, import the provided configuration file by dragging and dropping, or use the file system **Browser**.
 The provided configuration file can be found at `experience-platform-dsw-reference/recipes/scala/retail/pipelineservice.json`.
 Select **Spark** in the *Runtime* drop down, the default artifact auto populates to **Docker**.
 Next, select **Regression** from the *Type* drop down.
 Once everything has been filled out, click **Next** in the top-right corner to proceed to *Manage schemas*.

 >[!NOTE]
 > *Type* supports **Classification** and **Regression**.
 If your model does not fall under one of those types select **Custom**.

 ![](../images/models-recipes/import-package-ui/scala-databricks.png)

-2. Select the Retail Sales input and output schemas under the section *Manage Schemas*, they were created using the provided bootstrap script in the [create the retail sales schema and dataset](../models-recipes/create-retails-sales-dataset.md) tutorial.
+Next, select the Retail Sales input and output schemas under the section *Manage Schemas*, they were created using the provided bootstrap script in the [create the retail sales schema and dataset](../models-recipes/create-retails-sales-dataset.md) tutorial.

 ![](../images/models-recipes/import-package-ui/recipe_schema.png)

 Under the *Feature Managment* section, click on your tenant identification in the schema viewer to expand the Retail Sales input schema.
 Select the input and output features by highlighting the desired feature, and selecting either **Input Feature** or **Target Feature** in the right **Field Properties** window.
 For the purpose of this tutorial, set **weeklySales** as the  **Target Feature** and everything else as **Input Feature**.
 Click **Next** to review your new configured recipe.

-3. Review the recipe, add, modify, or remove configurations as necessary.
+Review the recipe, add, modify, or remove configurations as necessary.
 Click **Finish** to create the recipe.

 ![](../images/models-recipes/import-package-ui/recipe_review.png)

 Proceed to the [next steps](#next-steps) to find out how to create a Model in Data Science Workspace using the newly created Retail Sales recipe.